dev-ahad-ali/dev-ahad-ali/readme.md

 ## 🤖 About Me :

 A passionate **Programmer** and a equally passionate **Learner**.
 Currently working as a **Full Stack Web Developer**.
-Always like to discover thoughtful and exciting technologies and topics.
+Always looking to discover thoughtful and exciting technologies and topics.
 Crafting innovative and immersive digital experiences with a solid base so it can be scalable based on needs.

 🎯 <b>Learning</b> : React Native app development ⚛️.
 <br>